technoligest/C-BigInt/README.md

 ## Representation
 Each number is represented as a vector of unsigned long longs in base 18446744073709551615.
 Negative numbers are distinguished by having an "isPositive_" boolean in each BigInt object.

+## Usage
+Include the BigInt.h and BigInt.cc files in your project and compile with -std=c++14 or above.

 ## bit-Shifting
 Shifting positive numbers shifts the bit value of the number by shift amount provided.